awsdocs/aws-cdk-guide/doc_source/getting_started.md

 --------

-This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(AWS CDK\)\.
 Releases might lack important features and might have future breaking changes\.

 --------

 # Getting Started With the AWS CDK<a name="getting_started"></a>

-This topic describes how to install and configure the AWS CDK and create your first CDK app\.
+This topic describes how to install and configure the AWS CDK and create your first AWS CDK app\.

 ## Prerequisites<a name="getting_started_prerequisites"></a>

-**CDK command line tools**
+**AWS CDK command line tools**
 + [Node\.js \(>= 8\.11\.x\)](https://nodejs.org/en/download)
-+ You must specify both your credentials and an AWS Region to use the CDK Toolkit;, as described in [Specifying Your Credentials and Region](#getting_started_credentials)\.
++ You must specify both your credentials and an AWS Region to use the AWS CDK Toolkit;, as described in [Specifying Your Credentials and Region](#getting_started_credentials)\.

 ------
 #### [ TypeScript ]